-(a) Regulatory Framework
+Regulatory Framework

-(1) The CESA Administration must demonstrate that:

-(i) All necessary regulations have been promulgated through proper rulemaking procedures;

-(ii) Regulations have survived any legal challenge or challenges are adequately addressed;

-(iii) Regulatory guidance has been issued to stakeholders;

-(iv) Compliance monitoring systems are in place.
+- (i) All necessary regulations have been promulgated through proper rulemaking procedures; - (ii) Regulations have survived any legal challenge or challenges are adequately addressed; - (iii) Regulatory guidance has been issued to stakeholders; - (iv) Compliance monitoring systems are in place.

-(b) Federal Coordination
+Federal Coordination

-(1) For programs affecting federal programs or requiring federal approval:
+For programs affecting federal programs or requiring federal approval:

-(i) All necessary waivers, approvals, or agreements have been obtained;

-(ii) Coordination agreements with federal agencies are in place;

-(iii) Federal funding (if any) has been secured;

-(iv) Federal reporting requirements are understood and systems are in place.

-(c) Legal Challenge Status
+- (i) All necessary waivers, approvals, or agreements have been obtained; - (ii) Coordination agreements with federal agencies are in place; - (iii) Federal funding (if any) has been secured; - (iv) Federal reporting requirements are understood and systems are in place. - (v) Legal Challenge Status

-(1) The CESA Administration must disclose:
+The CESA Administration must disclose:

-(i) All pending legal challenges to the program or its enabling provisions;

-(ii) Assessment of litigation risk and potential impacts;

-(iii) Contingency plans if legal challenges succeed.
+- (i) All pending legal challenges to the program or its enabling provisions; - (ii) Assessment of litigation risk and potential impacts; - (iii) Contingency plans if legal challenges succeed.

-(2) The Board may:
+The Board may:

-(i) Approve activation despite pending challenges if risk is assessed as low;

-(ii) Require additional reserves or contingency plans as a condition of activation;

-(iii) Defer activation until legal challenges are resolved.
+- (i) Approve activation despite pending challenges if risk is assessed as low; - (ii) Require additional reserves or contingency plans as a condition of activation; - (iii) Defer activation until legal challenges are resolved.